wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Structural Analysis/Static Equilibrium.md

 representations without changing the problem.
 	Often in engineering problems, it will initially be easier to write the force in magnitude and angle form, but later, analysis will be easier if forces are written in component form.

-To switch from magnitude and direction form to component form you will use right triangles and trigonometry to determine the component of the overall magnitude in each direction.
+To switch from magnitude and direction form to component form you will use [[#Creating Right Triangles|right triangles]] and [[#Trigonometric Tools for Decomposition of Force Vectors|trigonometry]]to determine the component of the overall magnitude in each direction.
 	This is a simple vector decomposition.
 	To switch back from component form into magnitude and direction form you simply use the reverse of this initial process.
 ## Evaluating Magnitudes and Orientations of Force Vectors
 ### General Steps
 ![[Pasted image 20240506124701.png]]
 1. **Decompose** each force into $x, y, z$ components (i.e. [[#Vector Form Analysis (i.e. Cartesian Vectors)|vector form]]).
+	- If [[#[3D Decomposition](https //www.udemy.com/course/engineering-mechanics-statics/learn/lecture/41715220 overview)|3D Decomposition]], then can use the
 2. **Sum $x$ components** to identify resultant $\LARGE F_x$.
 3. **Sum $y$ components** to identify resultant $\LARGE F_y$.
 4. **Sum $z$ components** to identify resultant $\LARGE F_z$.
 5. The Resultant Force vector is then: $\LARGE F_R = \sum \vec{F} = \sum \vec{F_x} + \sum \vec{F_y} + \sum \vec{F_z}$
+6. The Force Angle and Magnitude is found using the Resultant Force Vector.
 ### Trigonometric Tools for Decomposition of Force Vectors
 Trigonometry is essential for breaking down the forces into their x and y components when they're acting at an angle.
 #### Creating Right Triangles